 If you opt for the ferry, disembark in Tremezzo, home to the famed Villa Carlotta, the former residence of marquis Giorgio Clerici (and a bunch of other rich royals) that now operates as a museum.
 Peruse the galleries and salons before taking a turn through the estate’s 20-acre garden, which will transport you back in time.
 Once your self-guided tour is complete, head down the street to Grand Hotel Tremezzo, a 91-suite grande dame that’s been a Como staple since 1910.
 Request a table for lunch at the terrace restaurant, which serves a variety of Italian and American classics.

 Or, if you’re in need of some pampering, book a treatment in advance at the recently expanded spa, housed in a centuries-old villa overlooking the lake.
 Afterward, hop on the ferry again for a quick trip to Bellagio.
 Meander the waterfront promenade, pop into shops that line the hillside and take a tour of the historic I Giardini di Villa Melzi D’Eril nearby before your return to Como.

 Time for one last Como classic: dinner at Villa d’Este.
-The 152-room hotel is home to 25 acres of gardens, a pool that stretches out onto the lake and dining options with a distinct Old World flair.
-Men are expected to wear jacket and tie, but not to worry, there’s ties on loan if your hubby forgets one.
-Expect dishes like foie gras, lake fish and creamy risotto, with white-glove service to match.
+The 152-room hotel is home to 25 acres of gardens, a pool that stretches out onto the lake, and dining options with a distinct, Old World flair.
+Men are expected to wear a jacket and tie, but not to worry, there are ties on loan if your husband forgets one.
+Expect dishes like foie gras, lake fish, and creamy risotto, with white-glove service to match.
 After your meal, head to the D’Este Club's piano bar or lakefront terrace for a champagne cocktail—the perfect nightcap, and cap, in general, to any Lake Como honeymoon.